maccaspacca/BismuthToolsWeb/README.md

 It is assumed that your ledger.db is located at C:\Program Files (x86)\Bismuth\static in Windows and ~/home/Bismuth/static in respect of linux and variants.

-The windows installer executable will create the tools folder for you on your desktop called "toolsweb"
+The windows installer executable will create the tools folder for you on at "c:\toolsweb"

 tools.db
 =========